Healthy Homes Assessment Camborne

 Heating Camborne

-Rental properties in Camborne should have a permanent source of heating which can warm the living space to at least 18degC, even on the most coldest days of the year.
-This is the recommended minimum indoor temperature recommended by the World Health Organisation for people’s physical well-being as well as their mental health.
+Rental properties in Camborne must have a fixed heating source that can warm the largest or main living room to at least 18 degrees Celsius, even on the coldest days of the year.
+This is the recommended minimum indoor temperature that is recommended by the World Health Organisation for people’s physical well-being and mental wellbeing.

-The heating source needs to be fixed (i.e. not portable) that is, at minimum 1.5 horsepower in capacity, and meet the minimum requirement for heat capacity to heat the living space in general.
-A Heating Assessment Tool can be used to determine if the existing permanent heater(s) are sufficient or whether you will require to "top up" with a new heater.
-Open fires as well as unflued combustion heaters such as the portable LPG bottle heaters are not considered acceptable heating options under Healthy Homes Standard.
-Healthy Homes Standard.
+The source of heating needs to be fixed (i.e. not portable) and at least 1.5 kW of heating capacity and have the minimum heating capacity needed for the main living room.
+A Heating Assessment Tool could be used to determine if the current installed heater(s) are adequate or whether you will require to "top up" with an additional heater.
+Unflued combustion and open fire heaters, such as the portable LPG bottle heaters aren’t considered to be suitable heating options in those following the Healthy Homes Standard.

-If the heating that you offer is an electric heater (or heat pump), it needs to be equipped with a thermostat.
-This will help make the heating more consistent and effective.
-For the majority of homes, bigger heaters that are fixed, such as wood burners, heat pumps pellet burners, flued gas heaters are necessary.
-In some instances, like apartments with small spaces small apartments, a smaller electric fixed heater may be sufficient.
+If the heating that you offer is an electric heater or heat pump, it should have a thermostat.
+This makes the heating more consistent and efficient.
+For most properties, larger fixed heating devices such as heat pumps, wood burners pellet burners, flued gas heaters are needed.
+However, in certain instances like apartments with small spaces, a smaller fixed electric heater could be enough.

-If the living area already has a fixed heating source like a heat pump, then it might just require an upgrade to meet the standards.
-Certain kinds of heaters cannot be used to comply with the standard since they’re either costly, not cost-effective to run, or unsafe to operate.
+If your living space already has a fixed heating source like heat pumps, it might just need some additional energy to make sure it meets the requirements.
+Certain kinds of heaters aren’t able to be used to achieve the standard because they’re costly, not affordable to run, and/or unsafe to run.

 Ventilation Camborne

-Every living space of the rental property should have at least one opening windows or an exterior door to offer natural airflow.
-Furthermore, moist areas such as kitchens and bathrooms should be equipped with an externally vented extractor fan that can get rid of moisture.
+Each living space within a rental property must have at least one openable window or exterior door to provide natural airflow.
+In addition, humid areas like kitchens and bathrooms should be equipped with an externally vented extractor fan to take moisture away.

-Living rooms, bedrooms, kitchens, and dining areas are all considered living spaces.
-Connecting spaces such as the hallway aren’t liveable and are not need an opening door or window.
+Bedrooms, living rooms kitchens and dining rooms are all considered living spaces.
+Connecting spaces such as the hallway aren’t liveable and do not require an opening door or window.

-All kitchens and bathrooms, as well as any other space in your home that has a bath, shower cooker or any other humidity-generating items will require adequate extractor fans that vent out to the outside.
-This Healthy Homes Assessment service will ensure that there is sufficient ventilation in each livable space with the right extractor fan in areas with high moisture.
+All bathrooms and kitchens and every other room of your property with shower, bath cooker or any other water-generating appliance will need suitable extractor fans that vent towards the outside.
+The Healthy Homes Assessment service will verify that there is enough ventilation in each livable space with the right extractor fan for areas that are high in moisture.

 building ventilation inspections